 How will the development at 5150 N. Northwest Highway impact the schools?

-On February 1, Mayor Emanuel and I unveiled a $36 million plan to address school overcrowding on the Northwest Side.
+In February 2017, Mayor Emanuel and I unveiled a $36 million plan to address school overcrowding on the Northwest Side.

 The plan includes a $24 million plan to renovate Prussing School, 4650 N. Menard, and add a permanent six-classroom annex to address the chronic overcrowding issue there.